 \subsubsection{\textbf{RQ4:} Robustness of {\toolname}}

 \

-To analyze the robustness of {\toolname}, we study two parameters (i.e., code length and comment length) that may have an influence on the embedding representations of code snippets and comments.
-Figure \ref{fig:distribution_of_length}(a) and (b) show the length distributions of code snippets and comments on the testing set.
+To study the robustness of {\toolname}, we analyze two parameters (i.e., code length and comment length) that may have an effect on the embedding representations of code snippets and comments.
+Figure~\ref{fig:distribution_of_length} shows the length distributions of code snippets and comments on the test sets of the JCSD and PCSD datasets.
 For a code snippet, its length refers to the number of lines of the code snippet.
 For a comment, its length refers to the number of words in the comment.
-From Figure~\ref{fig:distribution_of_length}(a), we can observe that the lines of most code snippets are located between 20 to 40.
-This was also observed in the quote in~\cite{2009-Clean-Code} ``Functions should hardly ever be 20 lines long''.
-From Figure \ref{fig:distribution_of_length}(b), it is noticed that almost all comments are less than 20 in length.
-This also confirms the challenge of capturing the correlation between code snippet with its corresponding comment (summary).
+From Figure~\ref{fig:distribution_of_length}(a) and (c), it can be observed that the lengths of most code snippets are less than 20.
+This was also observed in the quote in~\cite{2009-Clean-Code, 2022-TranCS} ``Functions should hardly ever be 20 lines long''.
+From Figure~\ref{fig:distribution_of_length}(b) and (d), it is noticed that almost all comments are less than 20 in length.
+This also confirms the challenge of capturing the correlation between the long code snippet with its corresponding short comment (summary).